chimaskyy/Mini_projetcs/shortlet_landingpage/README.md

-A static webpage where for booking shotlet apartment in Lagos.
+A static webpage for booking shotlet apartment in Lagos.